TK1893/meet/README.md

 ## Features

 - **`Event Filtering by City`**
-  - Users can filter events by a specified city and view upcoming events.
+  Users can filter events by a specified city and view upcoming events.

-- **`Event Details`**: Toggle visibility of event details with the ability to expand or collapse the information.
+- **`Event Details`**:
+  Toggle visibility of event details with the ability to expand or collapse the information.

-- **`Number of Events`**: Configure how many events should be displayed per search.
+- **`Number of Events`**
+   Configure how many events should be displayed per search.

-- **`Offline Usage`**: The app can function without an internet connection, showing cached data.
+- **`Offline Usage`**:
+   The app can function without an internet connection, showing cached data.

-- **`Home Screen Shortcut`**: Users can add the app to their home screen for quick access.
+- **`Home Screen Shortcut`**:
+   Users can add the app to their home screen for quick access.

-- **`Data Visualization`**: Displays a scatterplot to visualize the number of events in different cities and a pie chart for event genre popularity.
+- **`Data Visualization`**:
+  Displays a scatterplot to visualize the number of events in different cities and a pie chart for event genre popularity.

 # App Features & Scenarios